WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 optimize the dynamics.
 MPC is a complex controller that can be applied in both regular and irregular waves while also taking into account time-domain constraints such as position, velocity, and PTO force.
-For the model predictive controller implemented here, the plant model is a frequency dependent state-space model.
+For the model predictive controller implemented here, the plant model is a frequency dependent state-space model :cite:`so2017development`.
 The state space model is then converted to a quadratic programming problem to be solved by quadprog(), MATLAB's quadratic programming function.
 Solving this system leads to a set of PTO forces to optimize the future dynamics for maximum harvested power, the first of which is applied at the current timestep.
 The relevant files for the MPC example in the Controls folder of WEC-Sim Applications are detailed in the table below (excluding wecSimInputFile.m and userDefinedFunctions.m which are not unique to MPC).
 Note: This controller is similar to the NMPC example within the WECCCOMP Application, but this example includes a method for calculating frequency dependence and setting up the state space matrices based on boundary element method data, allows for position, velocity, and force constraints, and is applied to a single body heaving system.

 	+--------------------------------+------------------------------------------------------+
 	|   	     *File*	         |                    *Description*              	|